Rianna Conner Carpenter Rocks An Extremely Racy Outfit In Her New Snap On Instagram

 American Playboy model Rianna Conner Carpenter, who is famous for posting her skin-baring pictures on Instagram every week, took to her page on Saturday morning and teased her legions of admirers with a new hot snap.

 In the photo, which can be viewed on Instagram, the model was featured rocking a barely-there swimsuit which she tugged at to expose more skin.
-And as she struck a side pose, she put her pert derriere, toned thighs and major sideboob on full display, a move that sent temperatures soaring.
+And as she struck a side pose, she put her pert derriere, toned thighs, and major sideboob on full display, a move that sent temperatures soaring.

-The model, who goes by the moniker “combat barbie” on the photo-sharing website, accessorized with a pair of pink training hand wraps as she stood next to a large sandbag in a boxing ring.
+The model, who goes by the moniker “Combat Barbie” on the photo-sharing website, accessorized with a pair of pink training hand wraps as she stood next to a large sandbag in a boxing ring.
 The model wore a full face of makeup in keeping with her style.
 The application included a beige foundation, nude lipstick, bronze blusher, matching eyeshadow, heavily lined eyes and a thick coat of mascara.
 The hottie finished her makeup with dark eyebrows.

 Rianna wore her blond tresses in soft, romantic curls and allowed them to cascade over her bare shoulders.
-She placed a hand on the sandbag, parted her lips and looked straight into the camera to pull off a very seductive look.
+She placed a hand on the sandbag, parted her lips, and looked straight into the camera to pull off a very seductive look.

 According to the geotag and the caption, the snap was captured at the Azteca Boxing Club in San Diego, California.